 Heidi has spent her life immersed in the Silicon Valley ecosystem, as an entrepreneur, corporate executive, venture capitalist, educator, and member of the boards of directors of private and public companies, trade associations, and nonprofit institutions.
 She served as a member and president of the board of directors of the Software Publishers Association.

 She acted as the public governor of the Pacific Exchange and participated on the executive committee of the National Venture Capital Association.

 Heidi entered the venture capital world in 1999 as a managing director for Mobius Venture Capital̵̵—a position she held until 2007.

 In 1996, she joined Apple as vice president of worldwide developer relations.
 In 1983, Heidi co-founded T/Maker Company (an early personal computer software firm), where she served as CEO from inception through its acquisition in 1994 by Deluxe Corporation.

-She is a member of the board of directors of TiVo, DMGT, TrustedID, ShareThis, XTime, and Eventful, and serves on the advisory boards of Springboard Enterprises and the National Center for Women in Information Technology.
+She is a member of the board of directors of TiVo, DMGT, TrustedID, ShareThis, XTime, and Eventful.
+Heidi serves on the advisory boards of Springboard Enterprises and the National Center for Women in Information Technology.
 Before her position at DFJ, she was employed as the managing director of SOFTBANK Venture Capital.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.